 Frequently Asked Questions

-Adults and Children ages 12 and older.
-Children and teenagers should not use this for chicken pox or flu symptoms before consulting a doctor about Reye's Syndrome, a rare but serious illness reported to be associated with aspirin.
+Adults and children ages 12 and older.
+Children and teenagers should not use BC® for chicken pox or flu symptoms before consulting a doctor about Reye's Syndrome, a rare but serious illness associated with aspirin.

-No. If pain persists more than 10 days, consult a physician.
+No. If pain persists more than 10 days, consult a doctor.

-We recommend consulting a physician if you are pregnant or nursing.
+No. We recommend consulting a doctor if you are pregnant or nursing.

-No, we recommend following the directions on the package label or as directed by a doctor.
+No. We recommend following the directions on the package or as directed by a doctor.

-We recommend checking with your doctor or pharmacist prior to taking BC® Powder with other medications.
+We recommend consulting a doctor or pharmacist prior to taking BC® with other medications.

-It contains a pain reliever ingredient aspirin, which works by suppressing the prostaglandins and blocking the peripheral nerve sites responsible for pain impulse.
-In addition, it also contains Caffeine as a pain reliever-aid.
-They work together to provide the analgesic effect.
+BC® Original contains aspirin, a pain reliever ingredient that works by suppressing the prostaglandins and blocking the peripheral nerve sites responsible for pain impulse.
+BC® also contains caffeine, a pain reliever aid.
+The aspirin and caffeine work together to provide the analgesic effect.

 Aspirin may cause stomach bleeding.
 Children and teenagers should not use this for chicken pox or flu symptoms before consulting a doctor about Reye's Syndrome, a rare but serious illness reported to be associated with aspirin.
 Pregnant or nursing women should consult a health professional.
 Pregnant women should not use this product during last three months of pregnancy.
 Do not take this product if you are sensitive/allergic to aspirin.
 If you consume three (3) or more alcoholic drinks per day, you should consult your doctor whether you should take aspirin or other pain relievers.